clairejc/portfolio-clairejc/docs/assignment1/assignmentinterview1.md

 12. Is there anything that you would want to add to your preferred app?
     - Nothing much, maybe more descriptions of in-app functions.

-13. Have you found interest in using other apps such as Instagram, Xiao Hong Shu,Snapchat, Facebook?
+13. Added: Have you found interest in using other apps such as Instagram, Xiao Hong Shu, Snapchat, Facebook?
 If no/yes why?
     - Not really, I've seen the younger people use it and it seems like a bit much.
     - I also don't really find the need to because I don't need many of the features of those apps.